Winema, aka: Toby Riddle (1848-1932) - A

 commissions that worked with them.

-After they had fled to the
+After the Modoc, led by Kintpuash, fled to the

 decided to send a commission of men to arrange a peace agreement.
-Winema warned Commissioner Meacham of the murderous temper of Captain
+Winema warned Commissioner Meacham of the murderous temper of

-Jack and some of his followers.
+Jack, and some of his followers.
 Convinced, Meacham warned his fellow

 commissioners, General Edward Canby and Reverend E. Thomas that their